jpthiele/dealii-Wiki/Electromagnetic-problem-(Maxwell's-equations).md

 ## Wave equation
-For a free space the problem can be solved as a [wave equation](https://en.wikipedia.org/wiki/Electromagnetic_wave_equation)
+For a free space, the problem can be solved as a [wave equation](https://en.wikipedia.org/wiki/Electromagnetic_wave_equation), which is OK for scalar continuous quantity.
+However, the problem is at it was stated above: electric (or magnetic) field is a vector, which has a natural discontinuity on the interface between two materials.

 ### Available codes
 * [step-23](http://dealii.org/developer/doxygen/deal.II/step_23.html) Wave in the box (all boundaries are reflecting)